December 11, 2020

 Financial burden is the number one reason why many people do not attend a university.
 In the United States, the average cost to complete a bachelor’s degree in four years is $28,000.1

 BYU-Pathway tuition costs in the U.S. are almost a fourth of that!
 When you complete PathwayConnect first, you pay only $77 USD per credit2 — that’s less than $9,000 for a bachelor’s degree!
+Plus, new students who apply by the application deadline qualify for a guaranteed scholarship!
 Tuition for countries outside the U.S. is even less; try this tool to see what BYU-Pathway tuition is in your area.

 Myth #2: Higher education is too difficult.